Man killed in shootout with Virginia deputies after homicide

 WAYNESBORO, Va.
-(AP) — A Virginia man wanted in connection with a homicide was killed in a shootout with deputies.
+(AP) — Police say a Virginia man killed in a shootout with deputies fled the scene of a fatal shooting earlier.

-Virginia State Police spokeswoman Corinne Geller tells news outlets a body was found in a Nelson County home Sunday morning and Amherst County deputies spotted an associated car about a half-hour later.
+Virginia State Police said in a release Monday that they’ve confirmed that 40-year-old Anthony Hutchinson of Waynesboro shot 29-year-old Alexia Lockett at her home in Afton in Nelson County, then fled Sunday.
+Later an Amherst County Sheriff’s deputy spotted the car Hutchinson was driving and tried to stop it.

-Deputies tried to pull the car over, but the driver sped away, leading to a chase down U.S. 29 until the suspect’s car crashed.
-Geller says the suspect opened fire, striking a deputy.
-Deputies returned fire, killing the suspect.
+Police say the car sped away, but it crashed.
+When deputies got out, authorities say Hutchinson shot at them, striking one.
+Deputies returned fire, striking Hutchinson, who died at the scene.

 Most Read Nation & World Stories